 Left to right: wall-mounted IR panels, radiant heater, oil column heater, fan heater.
 Courtesy: CNZ

-A timer allows you to set the heater to run at set times or periods – useful to heat up the room before you get up in the morning or for when you get home from work.
-Timers are also handy at night time, to turn your heater off and save electricity while you're asleep under the doona.
+A timer allows you to set the heater to run at set times or periods – useful to heat up the room before you get up in the morning, or at night time, to turn your heater off and save electricity while you're asleep under the doona.

-If you think you will use a timer you're better off looking for a heater with a timer built in.
-Smart plugs or timer switches may not be able to cope with your heater's high current draw and could be a fire risk.
+A built-in timer feature on the heater itself is a better option than using a smart plug or timer switch on the power point.
+Those may not be able to cope with your heater's high current draw and could be a fire risk.

 Useful for colder climates where the temperature could drop below zero, frost watch heaters claim to maintain a temperature of around five degrees if the thermostat is left on its lowest setting, avoiding frost/freezing on the heater which could damage it.